What Is Community Solar?

 How does Community Solar help you save money?

+As energy costs continue to climb across the country, affordability matters more than ever.
 Community Solar gives qualifying residents the opportunity to purchase electricity from a nearby solar farm and receive credit on their utility bill for it.
 The size of the credit you receive depends on the amount of clean energy generated by the solar farm you are subscribed to.
 The bill credits you receive each month appear as a deduction on your bill and significantly reduce the amount you owe your utility company.

 If you’re an Altus subscriber, we’ll bill you for those credits — at a reduced rate — which saves you money overall.

-Here’s an example of how it works:
+Here’s an example of how Community Solar saves you money:

-Let’s say your utility bill this month is $400, and you receive a credit of $300 on your utility bill in exchange for the energy generated from your portion of the solar farm.
+Let’s say your electric utility bill this month is $400, and you receive a credit of $300 on your bill in exchange for the energy generated from your portion of the solar farm.
 In other words, you will pay your utility company only $100.
 Then, Altus will bill you for those solar credits at a discounted rate.

 For example, if we agree on a 20% discount, then you’d be paying a total of $340 instead of $400 this month — saving you $60!